 Juvenile myelomonocytic leukemia (JMML)

-- Is most commonly diagnosed in infants and children younger than 6 years old.
+- Is most commonly diagnosed in infants and children younger than 4 years old

-- Makes up about 1.5 percent of all childhood leukemia cases.
+- Accounts for about 1-2 percent of all childhood leukemia cases

 - Is also called:

 - Juvenile chronic myeloid leukemia